Warren dispatchers share highs and lows of the job

-Warren Police dispatcher Linda DeVooght works a computer while answering calls in the department's dispatch center April 13.
+Austin Roman, Warren Police’s newest dispatcher, looks over screens while answering fire calls in the department’s dispatch center April 13.

 Photo by Brian Wells